majdal/modex/Architecture.md

 * also the frontend must be responsive, on the order of 10ms (**todo: tcstewart's citation**)

 See also [[Visualizations]] for in-depth details about the rainbow of ways to render data at our beck and call.

+The frontend should be graphics and network-bound; it should not be doing any numerical computations itself.